OPTICAL 3D METROLOGY

 The primary theme of O3DM is the precise 3D measurement and accurate modelling from imaging and range sensors

-Further topics of interest include:
+O3DM topics of interest include:

 O3DM is focussed on the growing interest in processing and modelling technology, and the increasing demand for accurate 3D models in applications such as industrial inspection, aerospace and automotive design, material and component testing, scene documentation, motion analysis, medicine and the exploration of remote and hazardous sites, just to name a few.